CRED-CLUB/DIAL/README.md

 ---
 **DIAL(Did I Alert Lambda?)** is a centralised security misconfiguration detection framework which completely runs on AWS Managed services like AWS API Gateway, AWS Event Bridge & AWS Lambda.
 Few of the key features of DIAL includes.

-- It's an event driven framework, because of which detection for any misconfigurations is less than 3 seconds. **MTTD(Mean Time to Detect) < 3 secs**.
+- It's an event driven framework, because of which maximum detection time for any misconfigurations is < 7 seconds. **MTTD(Mean Time to Detect) < 4 secs**.
 - It will only be triggered when event of interest are generated.
 - Highly scalable and Cost efficient as it is built on top of AWS lambda and it gets triggered when events of interest are seen.
 - Modular architecture; Which means you can easily add more event handlers and usecases according to your needs.